shihaamabr/bml-tg-notify/README.md

 - Optionally edit delay `echo XX > delay` where XX is the time in seconds you want to delay script run, By default this is set to 160.
 Please note that if the XX value is less than a certain value your IP could blocked by CloudFlare for DoS attack.
+### Execute the script
 ```
 ./bml-tg-notify.sh
 ```
+- Maybe put in a screen to run in background?
 ## Bugs
 - You tell me :)